WHAT IS AMBERGRIS?

 Although not as common currently, it wasn’t uncommon in the not so recent past to find ambergris in certain alcoholic beverages, in ice cream, in cigarettes and in some daring culinary works.

-Chemically, Ambergris is made up of many individual components, the main two of which are Ambrein and Ambroxide, these two key components form the olfactory notes and functions most sought after in perfumery.
-Beyond these two components there is a myriad of steroids that combine with sterols and waxy esters to form the physical matrix mass of ambergris.
+Chemically, ambergris is made up of many individual components.
+The main two of which are the triterpenoid compounds Ambreine and Ambroxide.
+These two key components form the base olfactory note and the fixative functions most sought after in perfumery.
+Beyond these two components there is a myriad of steroids that are combined with sterols, cholesterols and waxy esters to form the physical matrix body of ambergris.

-Today there are several synthetic industrial recreations of these key components and much of the commercial perfumery space now utilizes these cheaper alternatives, but the finest niche perfumers will attest that nothing can ever match the versatility and depth of real ambergris and there is still many a fine fragrance house that will not uses anything but real premium ambergris.
+Today there are several synthetic industrial re-creations of those main components such as Ambroxan, Ambrofix and Ambrox, and much of the commercial perfumery space now utilizes these cheaper synthetic alternatives.
+But the finest traditional niche perfumers’ will attest that nothing can ever match the versatility and depth of real ambergris and there are still several fine fragrance house that will not use anything but real premium ambergris.

-As an excrement byproduct, Ambergris finds itself in a unique position as one of the few “Animalic’s” in the fragrance world that is entirely animal safe.
-As part of the CITES (Convention on International Trade of Endangered Species) international treaties, Ambergris is seen as a waste excretion and not a direct animal product and thus is NOT prohibited for trade, use and sale.
-Although there has been an ever increasing move away from animal products in western perfumery over the last three decades from both an environmentalist and humane vantage point with valid reason and merit, Ambergris is one of those cases of throwing the baby out with the bath water.
-In all fairness one can easily argue that the use of ambergris in commercial products today is promoting a healthy and happy sperm whale population, by using ambergris in this 21st century we not only keep the wonder and fascination of this ancient and beautiful material alive, but we can actually promote a healthy planet and natural bio diversity.
-In order for there to be ambergris found there needs to be a large and healthy global Sperm whale population, and in order to maintain that population we need clean oceans, we need diverse healthy eco systems, we need pollution control and we need to take care of our planet as a whole.
+As an excrement by-product, ambergris finds itself in a unique position as one of the few “Animalics” in the fragrance world that is entirely animal safe.
+As part of the CITES (Convention on International Trade of Endangered Species) international treaties, ambergris is seen as a waste excretion and not a direct animal product and thus is not prohibited for trade, use and sale.
+Although there has been an ever increasing move away from “animal products” in western perfumery over the last three decades from both an environmentalist and humane vantage point, with valid reason.
+Ambergris however, is one of those cases of throwing the baby out with the bath water.
+In all fairness one can easily argue that the use of ambergris in commercial products today is promoting a healthy and flourishing sperm whale population.
+By using ambergris in this 21st century we not only keep the wonder and fascination of this ancient and beautiful material alive, but we can actually promote a healthy planet and natural bio diversity.
+In order for there to be ambergris found there needs to be a large and healthy global Sperm whale population, and in order to maintain that population we need clean oceans, we need diverse healthy Eco-systems, we need pollution control and we need to take care of our planet as a whole.
 This becomes a major incentive for industry and cultures to support and utilize this animal waste product that is a historical wonder of the world, in order to secure the safety and healthy future of the mighty and magnificent creatures that produce that fascinating waste product.

-Other nations that have also taken stances against the use and sale of ambergris are Australia where it is fully banned as a whale product under the Environmental protection Act 1999 and India where it is a highly regulated material and maintained as the property of the state.
+Other nations that have also taken stances against the use and sale of ambergris are Australia, where it is commercially banned as a whale product under the Environmental Protection Act 1999, and India where it is a highly regulated material and maintained as the property of the State.

-In Europe and the UK ambergris is defined by the definition of an excrement as seen by CITES and thus perfectly legal to utilize and commercially develop.
+In Europe and the United Kingdom, ambergris is defined by the definition of a waste excrement as seen by CITES and thus, perfectly legal to utilize and commercially trade in.

-Similarly in The Bahamas, Ambergris is completely legal to sell and develop, with the Bahamas being one of the first countries in the world to accept and regulate the legal open trade of Ambergris through the issuance of Export licensing, of which Ambergris Bahamas is the Premier Licensed exporter and supplier of Ambergris from the Bahamas.
+Similarly, in The Bahamas, ambergris is completely legal to possess and sell, with the Bahamas being one of the first countries in the world to accept and regulate the legal and open trade of ambergris through the issuance of export licensing legislation, of which Ambergris Bahamas is the premier licensed exporter and supplier of ambergris from The Bahamas.

 Denominations